SLW class D steeplecab #1100 in pre-merger paint

 It operated as a 100% electrified 3000VDC line for about 40 years, but then Amtrak extended the NE Corridor electrification from New Haven to Boston, cutting off the Quincy branch in the process.
 As a result, that line was de-electified and a class DL16 diesel was brought in to service the (few) remaining customers.

-The P&W had been negotiating with Amtrak & the MBTA for overhead rights on the NE Corridor between Attleboro and Boston, so the SLR started planning to reenergize their overhead at 25kvac so they could reconnect the Quincy branch and make it possible for P&W traffic to get off the NE Corridor and over to SLR/B&ACSX’s Harvard Yard.
+The P&W had been negotiating with Amtrak & the MBTA for overhead rights on the NE Corridor between Attleboro and Boston, so the SLR started planning to reenergize their overhead at 25kvac so they could reconnect the Quincy branch and make it possible for P&W traffic to get off the NE Corridor and over to the SLR/B&ACSX’s Harvard Yard.

 At about the same time as traffic on the Quincy branch vanished Iowa Pacific Holdings failed, the SLR picked the Massachusetts Coastal Railroad out of receivership, renamed it to the Old Colony Railway, and started to slowly electrify it at 25kvac.